5 Key Attributes of The Most Effective Leaders

 Here are just some of the public course dates coming up in the next few months:

 • Management Fundamentals — a two-day workshop designed for new managers to help you understand what makes a great manager and the practical steps you can take to make it happen.
+Learn at Happy on 10th December over 2 days, or from 9th January as 4 half days.

 • Brave Leadership — this is a one-year leadership development programme for women.
 This programme is about unleashing your brilliance, as well as identifying and enabling greatness in others.
 It will also create, and connect you to, a network of inspirational women.
-Our next programme starts on 22nd January.
+Our next programme starts from 22nd January, for 12 sessions held monthly.

 All of these programmes are also available to book as private group courses for your organisation.
 Get in touch with our friendly team to find out more details including pricing and availability.